-If you were to design a lifestyle that is the antithesis of good cognitive function and long-term brain health, the life of an average executive would come pretty close.
+If you designed a lifestyle that’s the antithesis of good cognitive function and long-term brain health, the life of an average executive would come pretty close.

-Sharon McDowell-Larsen, Ph.D, is an exercise physiologist who is in charge of the Fitness for Leadership module of Leadership at the Peak, CCL’s course for senior executives.
+Sharon McDowell-Larsen is an exercise physiologist who is in charge of the Fitness for Leadership portion of our course for senior executives, Leadership at the Peak.

-“The brain is the seat of intelligence, emotion and memory, and it initiates movements and behaviors,” says McDowell-Larson.
-“But we are prone to treating our brains like pieces of junk.”
+“The brain is the seat of intelligence, emotion, and memory, and it initiates movements and behaviors,” McDowell-Larsen explained.
+“But we’re prone to treating our brains like pieces of junk.”

-In fact, the same factors that increase our risk for heart attacks — elevated cholesterol levels, diabetes, high blood pressure, obesity — have also been shown to increase risk for dementia, mild cognitive impairment, and Alzheimer’s disease.
+In fact, the same factors that increase our risk for heart attacks — elevated cholesterol, diabetes, high blood pressure, obesity — have also been shown to increase risk for dementia, mild cognitive impairment, and Alzheimer’s disease.

-What to do?
-In her new white paper, The Care and Feeding of the Leader’s Brain, McDowell-Larsen draws on many research streams and shares findings from CCL’s database of thousands of senior leaders.
+What can you do?
+In her white paper, The Care and Feeding of the Leader’s Brain, McDowell-Larsen draws on many research streams and shares findings from our database of thousands of senior leaders.